-Player Unknown's Battleground, also known as PUBG, was the second place runner-up for 2017's game of the year.
+Player Unknown's Battleground, also known as PUBG, was the second-place runner-up for 2017's game of the year.
 It's a battle royale game that starts with one hundred players dropping onto an island.
 After landing on the island, the players must loot to their heart's content for weapons, armor, weapon attachments, ammo, and healing items.
-As players scramble to equip themselves, a massive battle royale wages around them and they must fight to come out on top!
+As players scramble to equip themselves, massive battle royale wages around them and they must fight to come out on top!

 PUBG sets itself apart from many other battle royale games by being realistic and full of constant tension.
 Here are nine reasons why PUBG is one of the best battle royale games.

 1. Long Games

 Unlike Fortnite, PUBG games do not end in ten minutes or less.
 While the gameplay can end in thirty seconds if you pick the wrong rooftop to scale or if you have a bad strategy, winning a game may take around thirty minutes or longer if you're skilled.
 The ability to play longer games gives players the opportunity to develop and enact long-term strategies.
 Having the opportunity to strategize is part of what makes PUBG so appealing.

 PUBG gives players the ability to run over opponents with a jeep!
 If that fact isn't enough to justify PUBG's status as the best battle royale game, consider some of the other appealing vehicle options that are available to players.
 There are multiple types of drivable vehicles in PUBG including: